LLM4PQC - Accurate and Efficient Synthesis of PQC Cores by Feedback-Driven LLMs: Conclusion

 \section{Conclusion}

-We have presented LLM4PQC, an agentic framework for translation of PQC reference implementations into synthesizable hardware accelerators.
+We have presented LLM4PQC, a novel framework for translation of PQC reference implementations into synthesizable hardware accelerators.
 By integrating LLM-driven refactoring with a compile-simulate-synthesize feedback loop, we successfully generated functional hardware for complex kernels, including the Falcon Sampler and NTT/FFT primitives.
 Our experimental results demonstrate that LLM4PQC effectively navigates the trade-off between design productivity and hardware quality.
 Our designs prove highly competitive, achieving lower resource utilization than several hand-optimized manual baselines.
 While this compactness currently incurs a latency penalty compared to manual designs, our approach outperforms the state-of-the-art LLM-based prior work~\cite{Cornett2025DeusExLLMs} in both FF utilization and latency.
-This confirms that an agentic, feedback-driven workflow is superior to direct LLM translation.
+This confirms that a feedback-driven workflow is superior to direct LLM translation.

-Promising directions for future work include fine-tuning LLMs on HLS datasets or employing retrieval-augmented generation (RAG) to query verified HLS patterns during code generation.
-Additionally, we envision an LLM-driven evolutionary framework where we iteratively mutate C code (e.g., via loop restructuring or array partitioning).
-To accelerate this exploration, pre-synthesis PPA prediction models, similar to VeriLoC~\cite{hemadri2025veriloc}, could provide rapid estimates for timing and area without the latency of full synthesis runs.
+Promising directions for future work include closer/agentic integration of the LLM-driven phases in LLM4PQC, fine-tuning the LLMs on HLS datasets, or employing retrieval-augmented generation (RAG) to query verified HLS patterns during code generation.
+Additionally, we envision an LLM-driven evolutionary framework where we iteratively mutate and explore C codes for ease of hardware generation (e.g., via loop restructuring or array partitioning).
+To accelerate such exploration, pre-synthesis PPA prediction models, similar to VeriLoC~\cite{hemadri2025veriloc}, could provide rapid estimates for timing and area without the latency of full synthesis runs.